Classifying multiply connected wandering domains: Introduction

 \subsection{Singular foliations in essentially thin domains}

-For multiply connected wandering domains of entire functions, there exists an absorbing sequence of round annuli $A_n\subset U_n$ such that any orbit in $U$ is contained in $A_n$ for all sufficiently large $n$~\cite{BRS13}.
+Suppose that $U$ is a multiply connected wandering domain of an entire function; then $U$ is essentially thin and non-contracting (i.e., either infinitesimally eventually isometric or infinitesimally semi-con\-tracting).
+It is known that there exists an absorbing sequence of round annuli $A_n\subset U_n$ such that any orbit in $U$ enters $A_n$ for all sufficiently large $n$~\cite{BRS13}*{Theorem~1.3}.
 Moreover, $\Mod A_n\to+\infty$ as $n\to+\infty$.
-(Recall that the \emph{modulus} of a topological annulus $A$ is the unique value of $M > 0$ such that $A$ is biholomorphic to $\{z\colon 1 < |z| < e^{2\pi M}\}$, see \cite[Proposition 3.2.1]{Hub06}.)
-Furthermore, there exist dynamically defined singular foliations that determine the long-term behaviour of the sequence~\eqref{eqn:distancesequence}.
-(See \cite[pp. 1899--1900]{Fer22}, and \cite[p.~1902]{Fer22} for the definition of a singular foliation.)
-The same turns out to be true for the bi- and trimodal cases in Theorem~\ref{thm:main}.
+(Recall that the \emph{modulus} of a doubly connected hyperbolic Riemann surface $A$ is the unique value of $M \in(0,\infty]$ such that $A$ is biholomorphic to $\{z\colon 1 < |z| < e^{2\pi M}\}$; see \cite{Hub06}*{Proposition 3.2.1}.)
+Furthermore, there exist dynamically defined singular analytic foliations that determine the long-term behaviour of the sequence~\eqref{eqn:distancesequence}.
+Here a \emph{singular analytic foliation} of a domain $U$ is a stratification of $U$ into sets, called \emph{leaves}, such that these leaves are locally the preimages of straight horizontal lines under a non-constant holomorphic function, or equivalently the level lines of a non-constant harmonic function.
+(See also \cite{Fer22}*{pp.~1899--1900}, and \cite{Fer22}*{p.~1902}.)
+The same turns out to be true for essentially thin and non-contracting cases in general, i.e.\ for the bi- and trimodal cases in Theorem~\ref{thm:main}.